 - Ensure all internal links use the correct URL structure

-Why Would Page with redirect Issues Keep Appearing in Index Coverage report upon Validating Fix?
+Why Would Page with redirect Issues Keep Appearing in Search Console Report upon Validating Fix?

-1 = somehow your website is setup incorrectly, Google keeps seeing those old URLs on your website redirecting to new URLs.
-Therefore still complaining even though you’ve checked everything and validated the fix.
+- somehow your website is setup incorrectly (https, www vs non-www, trailing slash in the URL patterns), Google continues seeing those URLs on your website redirecting Google to new URLs.
+Therefore still complaining even though you’ve checked everything and fixed these types of problems.